 I was recently asked about my involvement in the Liquid Architecture festival, so I thought I’d explain it here.
 Liquid Architecture originated in 2000 at RMIT University when I was working at RMIT’s Union Arts as their special events officer.
 My brief was to devise arts events that would showcase the talents of RMIT students.
 I knew of the ((tRansMIT)) student sound collective, led by Melbourne sound artist Nat Bates, so I decided to set up a festival promoting ((tRansMIT)) alongside special guests Ollie Olsen and Philip Brophy.

-But I’m in not responsible for Liquid Architecture as it stands today — that’s the result of the hard work of Nat, who co-produced the first year with me.
-Nat, as Artistic Director (along with his various colleagues including Bruce Mowson and Sue Jones) grew the festival to the point where it attracts top-line international guests, while still holding true to the promotion of local talent.
+But I’m not responsible for Liquid Architecture as it stands today — that’s the result of the hard work of Nat, who co-produced the first year with me.
+Nat, as Artistic Director (along with his various colleagues including Bruce Mowson, Lawrence English and Sue Jones) grew the festival to the point where it attracts top-line international guests, while still holding true to the promotion of local talent.
 I’m amazed that he’s managed to transform our original student-driven initiative into a state-funded, national festival.

 My contribution to Liquid Architecture can be summed up like this: I suggested it to the RMIT Union Arts bosses; I named it (see below); I invited Nat to co-produce it; I suggested the half lecture/half performance model; and I was only around for that first year, although Nat invited me back on a very part-time basis in 2004 and 2005 to redesign their web site and catalogue.
-I in turn rehired LA’s original graphic artist Daniel New, and I like to think that Daniel and myself greatly improved the festival’s visual image during those two years.
-(It’s gratifying to note that today the festival retains the ice-blue colour scheme and the VAG font-logo that Daniel and I devised in 2000).
+I in turn rehired LA’s original graphic artist Daniel New, and we worked collaboratively on the festival’s visual image during those two years.

 Why “liquid architecture”?
 I vaguely knew of the term from the work of Marcus Novak, who used it to define “a fluid, imaginary landscape that only exists in the digital domain”, although when I borrowed the term, I was thinking more of Kodwo Eshun and his article Liquid Dystopia, about Drexciya.
 Eshun wrote, “Drexciya fictionalize frequencies into sound pictures of unreal environments — what Kraftwerk termed tone films — not filled with cars, bikes or trains but rather UAOs, soundcrafts”.